-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+☑ Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:

-\Rightarrow 6/1/2023
+$\Rightarrow 06/01/2024$

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION FIRST-YEAR UNDERGRADUATES Tuition:

-Tuition:

-PUBLIC INSTITUTION
+PUBLIC INSTITUTION FIRST-YEAR UNDERGRADUATES

 Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident
+Tuition: International (non-resident):

-FOR ALL INSTITUTIONS
+FOR ALL INSTITUTIONS FIRST-YEAR UNDERGRADUATES

-Required Fees
+Required Fees:

-Room and Board (on-campus):
+Food and Housing (on-campus):

-Room Only (on-campus):
+Housing Only (on-campus):

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fee (if your college cannot provide separate tuition and food and housing fees):

+⇒ Click or tap here to enter text.

+Other: Click or tap here to enter text.

 G2.
-Number of credits per term a student car n take for the stated f ull-time tuition.
+Number of credits per term a student can take for the stated full-time tuition.

 Minimum: 12

 Maximum: Click or tap here to enter text.

 G3.
-Do tuition and fees vary by year of study (e.g., sophomore, jun nior, senior)?
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

 ☐ Yes No

 G4.
-Do tuition and fees vary by undergradua nte instructional progr ram?
+Do tuition and fees vary by undergraduate instructional program?

 ☐ Yes No

-If yes, what percentage of full-time unde rgraduates pay more than the tuition and f fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

 ⇒ Click or tap here to enter text.%

 G5.
-Provide the estimated expenses for a type pical full-time underg raduate student:
+Provide the estimated expenses for a typical full-time undergraduate student:

-Commuters Commuters

-Residents Commuters (living at home) Commuters (not living at home)
+Estimated Expenses Residents Commuters (living at home) Commuters (not living at home)

 Books and supplies:

-Room only:
+Housing only: Not Applicable Not Applicable

-Board only:
+Food only: Not Applicable

-Room and board total
+Food and housing total Not Applicable Not Applicable

 Transportation:

 Other expenses:

-^{} If your college cannot provide separate room and board figures for commuters not living at home
+^{} If your college cannot provide separate food and housing figures for commuters not living at home